 Martingale

-Since it can get pretty boring to always bet on the banker, players who prefer more dynamic action might be tempted to try other betting strategies.
+Since it can get boring to always bet on the banker, players who prefer more dynamic action might be tempted to try other betting strategies.
 The Martingale strategy can be used for baccarat and other casino games.
 It calls for doubling your bet after every loss.
-For example, if you bet $20 on a hand and lose, on the next hand you should bet $40.
+For example, if you bet $20 on one hand and lose on the next hand, you should bet $40.

 If you keep losing, you should keep doubling the bet—which can be risky and pricey.
-If you win, you should revert back to your original bet.
-The idea behind Martingale is to minimize your losses, so that even if you lose a few times consecutively when you win you make it all back plus more.
+If you win, you should revert to your original bet.
+The idea behind Martingale is to minimize your losses so that even if you lose a few times consecutively when you win, you make it all back plus more.

 Fibonacci